 Below are credits that are available on your Wisconsin return:

-School Property Tax Credit: Available if you paid rent during 2021 for living quarters that was used as your primary residence OR you paid property taxes on your home.
+Renter's and Homeowner's School Property Tax Credit: Available if you paid rent during 2023 for living quarters that was used as your primary residence OR you paid property taxes on your home.
 Not available if you or your spouse claims the veterans and surviving spouses property credit.

 Special conditions may apply.
 Visit the Wisconsin Instructions for more information.